edgedelta/docs/docs/configuration/inputs.md

 ## Kafka

-With this input type, agents will collect events from a kafka topic.
+With this input type, the Edge Delta agent will collect events from a Kafka topic.

 Review the following example: